 While Alissa is here, I’m over at Val’s blog, Inner Child Fun sharing a train activity that got Henry thinking and solving problems.
 Its amazing what a couple questions can do for a child’s mind.

 Anyhow.
 Here’s Alissa.

 You know how it is – you find a fun activity for all of your kids, you have all the supplies and you even have a clear table to work at.
 Things are going great!

-Or perhaps you keep your toddlers at the table and bites the tips off of the markers while you’re busy helping her older brother….
+Or perhaps you keep your toddlers at the table and they bite the tips off of the markers while you’re busy helping her older brother….
 ARGH!

 How can you do activities with a toddler AND big kids?

 As a homeschooling mom to three kids ages 2, 5 and 7 some days activities with my kids have amounted to an aerobic exercise routine.

 This might mean the toddler is in a highchair or at the opposite end of the table.

-2. You can do more complex projects with the older kids if you give your toddler similar materials to play with.
+You can do more complex projects with the older kids if you give your toddler similar materials to play with.

-- If you’re sewing with the big kids, maybe your toddler would like a lacing card,
+- If you’re sewing with the big kids, maybe your toddler would like a lacing card

-- An older toddler can be given a brush and a bit of paint – they will want their own and they probably don’t need quite so many colors as their older sibling.
+- An older toddler can be given a brush and a bit of paint.
+They will want their own and they probably don’t need quite so many colors as their older sibling.